moyni77/ansible-docker-ucp/README.md

 ## Introduction

-Lifecycle management with respect to this solution refers to the maintenance and management of software and hardware of various components within that build up the solution stack.
-Lifecycle management is required to keep the solution up-to date and ensure that latest versions of the software are running in to provide optimal performance, security and fix any existing defects within the product.
+Lifecycle management with respect to this solution refers to the maintenance and management of software and hardware of various components that make up the solution stack.
+Lifecycle management is required to keep the solution up-to date and ensure that the latest versions of the software are running to provide optimal performance, security and fix any existing defects within the product.

-## SimpliVity environment
+## HPE SimpliVity environment

-The SimpliVity environment is made up of proprietary SimpliVity software, VMware software and HPE firmware.
-There are interdependencies between the various components that need to be accounted and are provided in the table below.
-The components in Table 14 are part of the SimpliVity environment that require lifecycle management.
+The HPE SimpliVity environment is made up of proprietary HPE SimpliVity software, VMware software and HPE firmware.
+There are interdependencies between the various components that need to be accounted for and are provided in the table below.
+The components in Table 14 are part of the HPE SimpliVity environment that require lifecycle management.

 In general, ensure that the software bits for the Arbiter and vSphere extension corresponding to an OmniStack release are used.